-- Winners – Sevilla have won the Europa League five times and never lost a final.
+- Winners – Sevilla have won the Europa League six times and never lost a final.
 Liverpool are one of four sides to have three titles to their name

 - Losers – Benfica and Marseille hold the highly unwanted record for the most final appearances without winning the competition, both having lost three EL finals

 - No Barca? – seven Spanish sides have appeared in the UEFA Cup/Europa League final but Barca aren’t one of them

 - Wolves – the first ever Europa League final was held at Molineux Stadium as Wolves hosted Spurs in the first leg of the 1972 final